0x15BA88FF/_passd/README.md

 # Absolute path where logs are stored
 logs_dir = "${XDG_STATE_HOME}/passd.log"

-# Relative path inside the vault for metadata
+# Absolute path where metadata is stored
 metadata_dir = "metadata/"

 # Local port to run the JSON-RPC server